build-on-aws/content/posts/databases-vs-datawarehouse-vs-datalake/index.md

 Organizations that achieve success harness the business value inherent in their data.
 When devising a successful big data strategy, a crucial initial step is selecting the appropriate technology to store, search, analyze, and generate reports from the data.
 In this post, we will address frequently asked questions about databases, data lakes, and data warehouses.
 We will explore their definitions, distinctions, and help you determine which option is most suitable for your needs.

-But before we dive into the definitions Databases, data warehouse and Datalakes, let's first understand **What is a Data Store?**
+But before we dive into the definitions Databases, data warehouse and data lakes, let's first understand **What is a Data Store?**

 A data store is a digital repository that stores and safeguards the information in computer systems.
 A data store can be network-connected storage, distributed cloud storage, a physical hard drive, or virtual storage.
 It can store both structured data like information tables and unstructured data like emails, images, and videos.
 Organizations use data stores to retain, share, and manage information across business units.